Chichen Itza pyramid with tourists exploring the site under a clear blue sky.

 What’s not allowed

-• Drones, tripods, and selfie sticks are not allowed at Chichén Itzá
+• Drones, tripods, and selfie sticks are prohibited at Chichén Itzá.

-• Pets and service animals are not allowed at the site.
+• Pets and service animals cannot enter the site.

 Accessibility